PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/stores/stores-listing.md

 7. State

-It's possiblre to sort the state list by asc or desc.
+It's possible to sort by state asc or desc and search by state.

 9. Country